robertpp/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 The above items are limitations of file naming conventions, the splash screen in Power BI, and how browsers work.

-7. Customer provided information such as Auto attendant and Call queue names is not localized.
+7. Customer provided information such as Auto attendant and Call queue names, is not localized.

 ## Auto attendant and Call queue historical reports field definitions